Study Guide for Plutarch's Life of Publicola

 Narration and Discussion

-As Plutarch says, success in battle was usually attributed to the favour of the gods.
-Why was this success, Publicola's last battle, "attributed to the conduct of one captain?"
+As Plutarch said, success in battle was often attributed to the favour of the gods.
+Why was Publicola's last battle "attributed to the conduct of one captain?"

 How was Publicola honoured after his death?

-In Plutarch's comparison of Solon and Publicola, he quotes Solon as saying "Both great and small of power, the better will obey: / if we too little or too much, upon them do not lay."
-Dryden translates this, "A people always minds its rulers best / When it is neither humored nor oppressed."
+For further thought: In Plutarch's comparison of Solon and Publicola, he quotes Solon as saying "Both great and small of power, the better will obey: / if we too little or too much, upon them do not lay."
+Dryden translates this, "A people always minds its rulers best / When it is neither humoured nor oppressed."
 How is that a fitting description of Publicola?

 Plutarch ends his comparison of Solon and Publicola with this: